offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Kinds\/Pod\/Command-line Arguments)_TOPIC/`

-An image typically provides a default entrypoint (process that gets started) and default set of arguments to run with.
+An image typically provides a default entry point (process that gets started) and default set of arguments to run with.
 Each container within a pod can override these defaults.

 ```yaml
 apiVersion: v1